robenkleene/design-references/ios/procreate.md

 - Touch and hold to get the eyedropper

+## Grid

+There's no built-in grids in Procreate.

+The work around is to use the `Texture > Grid` brush and to paint the whole canvas without lifting your finger.

 ## Layers

 - To create a layer mask, tap the layer in the layers menu and select "Mask".